How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Wiring Diagram with Optional Mic Gain Control (MGC) Options

 Supports low output dynamic mics and easy adjustment of mic levels.
 These additional controls are not needed with Alinco EMS-57, Kenwood MC-60A, MC-80, MC-85 or similar mics, but are needed for dynamic mics that do not have a preamp or other mics that have unusually low or high output levels.
 The added 10Ω resistor and 2,200μF capacitor ensure the lowest possible noise, particularly with older preamplified mics that do not have good supply voltage filtering or mics that combine audio and 5V on one line.
-See the Products Page for more details on supported mics and let me know if you have any questions.
+See the Products Page for more details.

 Completed Node Interface Module Interior View